marcgg/marcgg.github.com/_posts/2025-02-18-no-technical-project.md

 | **Open source a library** | Feel good about our work.
 Give back to the community.
 Share insights. | Improve employer branding, helping with hiring.
 Increase employee retention.
 Help position the company as a technical leader in its field. |
 | **Update documentation**  | Make sure everything is documented.
 Make different documents more consistent. | Help with onboarding, getting people up to speed faster.
 Help with cross team projects delivery speed (ideally with examples). |
 | **Improve performances**  | Follow best practices.
 Get from x milliseconds to y milliseconds. | Drive infrastructure costs down.
 Improve user experience and increase conversion. |

+The key here is for engineers to highlight the business impact.
+Everything is done for a reason, but non-technical people might not understand it and think this is a waste of time.

 ### The problem with technical stories